Expect a fast-paced journey that will be a lot of work and, I hope, a lot of fun.

 Like a professional newsroom, our classroom meetings will be discussion oriented and students will be expected – and graded in part on their willingness – to consistently contribute to that conversation.
 Our discussion will stress the importance of understanding your audience, generating original story ideas, developing interviewing and reporting skills, experimenting with story structure/format and, finally, refining writing techniques such as tension, action, dialog, detail and character development to generate fully-formed, digital-era features.

 HOW AND WHERE WE WILL WORK

-To experiment with new platforms for writing, editing, collaboration and ultimately publishing, we will write and edit in Google Drive and then publish on WordPress (you’ll be invited for the semester to be a contributor to my site).
-After peer and instructor editing creates a fully formed and graded product, whenever possible we will aim to get our stories published to broader audiences, be it via OU Daily, Sooner yearbook or off-campus outlets.
-We also will explore the long-tail, digital arc that features can have via metrics as well as social media tools and discuss how to capitalize on those as writers after our work is published.
+To experiment with new platforms for writing, editing, collaboration and ultimately publishing, we will write and edit in Google Drive and then upload to Canvas.
+After peer and instructor editing creates a fully formed and graded product, whenever possible we will aim to get our stories published to broader audiences, be it via OU Daily or off-campus outlets.
+We also will explore audio-driven work in the vein of podcasts.

 WHAT WE WILL CREATE AND HOW IT WILL BE JUDGED

 We’ll aim to see the forest for the trees — details matter greatly, but conceptual learning is vital, too.